Treys21/NBA-Wayback-Machine/README.md

 Welcome to the NBA Wayback Machine!

-Find top 5 similar nba player season since 1977 courtesy of the RAPTOR model from FiveThirtyEight.com Comparing prime seasons to your favorite player and discover hidden gem season throughout history that are not talked about today.
+Finding top 5 similar nba player seasons since 1977 courtesy of the RAPTOR model from FiveThirtyEight.com.
+Comparing prime seasons to your favorite player and discover hidden gem seasons throughout history that are not talked about today.

 Example